ligato/docs/docs/developer-guide/control-flows.md

 ---

+This section describes the behavior of the KV Scheduler system using examples that include UML control-flow diagrams.

+ ---

-This section describes the behavior of the KV Scheduler system using examples accompanied by UML control-flow diagrams.
-Each example covers a specific scenario using configuration items supported by the VPP and Linux plugins.
-The diagrams illustrate the interactions between the KV Scheduler, NB plane and KV Descriptors for an executed configuration transaction.
+ Each example covers a specific scenario using configuration items supported by VPP and Linux plugins.
+The diagrams illustrate the interactions between the KV Scheduler, northbound (NB) control plane, and KV Descriptors for a configuration transaction.

-To improve readability, the examples use shortened keys without prefixes, or in some cases, more descriptive aliases, as object identifiers.
-For example, `my-route` is used as a placeholder for a user-defined route, which otherwise would be identified by a [VPP route key][vpp-key] composed of a destination network, outgoing interface and next hop address.
+To improve readability, the examples use shortened keys without prefixes, or in some cases, more descriptive aliases as object identifiers.
+For example, `my-route` replaces the [VPP route key][vpp-key] for a user-defined route.
+In addition, the examples omit southbound (SB) configuration activities since they do not factor in the control flow scenarios.
+Note that the first resync retrieves configuration items such as routes and interfaces.

-In addition, most of the configuration items that are automatically created in the SB plane are omitted from the diagrams since they do not play any role in the scenarios described below.
-These items are retrieved from the VPP and Linux plugins during the first resync.
-Examples include routes and physical interfaces.

 !!!
 Note
-    The UML diagrams are plotted as SVG images.
+    The UML diagrams incorporate SVG images.
 They contain links to diagrams presenting the state of the graph with values at the end of every transaction.
-    To access these links, the UML diagrams must be opened as standalone inside a separate web browser tab.
+    To access these links, open a separate web browser tab and click on the link.

 ---

 ### Example: AF-Packet interface

-`AF-Packet` is a VPP interface type attached to a host OS interface.
-It captures all incoming traffic, and permits Tx packet injection through a socket interface.
+Let's examine the creation of an `AF_Packet` interface.
+This interface type attaches to a host OS interface.
+It captures all incoming traffic, and permits tx packet injection through a socket interface.

-The host OS interface must exist before the `AF-Packet` interface is created.
+The host OS interface must exist before you create an `AF_Packet` interface.
 This could be problematic because the VPP agent does not control or configure the host OS interface.
-Instead, this task could be handled by an external process or an administrator during VPP agent run-time.
-In this situation, there is no key-value pair to resolve `AF-Packet` dependencies.
+Typically, an external process or network administrator configures host OS interfaces during VPP run-time.
+You do not have a key value pair to resolve this `AF_Packet` "dependency".

-The KV Scheduler solves this problem by supporting external object notifications through the use of the `PushSBNotification(key, value, metadata)` method.
-Values received through notifications are denoted as `OBTAINED`.
-They cannot be removed by a resync even though they are not explicitly configured by NB.
-Obtained values are allowed to have their own descriptors.
-The `Retrieve()` operation is called to refresh the graph.
+The KV Scheduler solves this problem by supporting external object notifications with the `PushSBNotification(key, value, metadata)` method.
+Values received through notifications are marked as `OBTAINED`.
+A resync cannot remove these values even though they are not explicitly configured by NB. `OBTAINED` values to have their own descriptors.

- `Create`, `Delete` and `Update` operations are never used because:
+The `Retrieve()` operation refreshes the graph.
+The `Create`, `Delete` and `Update` operations aren't  used because of the following:

- - obtained values are updated externally.
+ - `OBTAINED` values update externally.
- - VPP agent is notified about any changes _after_ they have occurred.
+ - VPP agent is notified of changes only _after_ they have occurred.

-The Linux plugin support an `InterfaceWatcher` descriptor.
+The Linux plugin supports an `InterfaceWatcher` descriptor.
 It retrieves and generates notifications regarding Linux interfaces in the default network namespace of the VPP agent.
-Linux interfaces are assigned unique keys using their host names with `linux/interface/host-name/eth1` serving as an example.
-The `AF-Packet` interface then defines the dependency referencing the key with the host name of the interface it is supposed to attach to.
-Note that it cannot attach to interfaces from other namespaces.
+Linux interfaces use keys containing the name of the host with  `linux/interface/host-name/eth1` serving as an example.
+The `AF_PACKET` interface then defines the dependency referencing the key with the host name of the interface it attaches to.
+Note that you can't attach to interfaces from other namespaces.

-In this example, the host OS interface is created after the request to configure `AF-Packet` is received.
-Therefore, the KV Scheduler holds the `AF-Packet` in the `PENDING` state until the notification is received.
+In this example, the system creates the host OS interface only after it receives the request to configure an `AF_PACKET` interface.
+The KV Scheduler holds the `AF-Packet` in the
+`PENDING` state until it receives the notification.

 ![CFD][cfd-af-packet]

 ---

 ### Example: Bridge Domain

-A bridge domain consists of a group of interfaces that share a common L2 broadcast subnetwork.
-Mac-layer L2 broadcast packets originating from one interface will be flooded to all other interfaces in the bridge domain.
+It this example, let's look over the flows for creating a bridge domain.
+You will recall that a bridge domain consists of a group of interfaces that share a common L2 broadcast subnetwork.
+One interface will flood mac-layer L2 broadcast packets to all other interfaces in the bridge domain.

-An empty bridge domain has no dependencies, and can be created independently from interfaces.
-However, to install an interface into a bridge domain, both the interface and the bridge domain must be created first.
-The KV Scheduler could treat the bridge domain as a single key-value pair, with a dependency that  _all_ interfaces intended for that bridge domain are configured.
+An empty bridge domain has no dependencies.
+You can create a bridge domain without first creating the interfaces.
+However, to install an interface into a bridge domain, you must first create the interface and bridge domain.

+The KV Scheduler could treat the bridge domain as a single key-value pair, with a dependency that you configure _all_ interfaces intended for that bridge domain.
 This approach introduces several challenges:

-* prevents the existence of the bridge domain even if a single interface is missing.
+* Prevents the existence of the bridge domain even if a single interface is missing.
-* request to the KV data store to remove the interface could overtake the bridge domain  configuration update to delist the interface.
-This results in the bridge domain being temporarily removed and then re-created.
+* Request to the KV data store to remove the interface could overtake a bridge domain configuration update to remove interface.
+This results in the temporary removal and recreation of the bridge domain.

 The KV Scheduler addresses these challenges through the use of derived values.
-The idea is to break apart the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
-In this scenario, a binding is established between the bridge domain and every bridge domain interface.
-This is treated as derived value, each coming with their own `BDInterfaceDescriptor` descriptor.
+This technique breaks the configuration item into multiple distinct pieces, each with their own CRUD operations and dependencies.
+A binding exists between the bridge domain and every bridge interface.
+The binding functions as a derived value, each coming with its own `BDInterfaceDescriptor` descriptor.
 A `Create()` operation puts the interface into the bridge domain; a `Delete()` operation removes the interface by breaking the binding.

+A request to NB configures a bridge domain, which itself does not have any dependencies.
-The bridge domain itself has no dependencies, and will be configured as requested by the NB.
-However, the individual bindings will have a dependency on its associated interface and implicitly on the bridge domain it is derived from.
-Even if one or more interfaces are missing or in the process of being deleted, the bridge domain and its remaining interfaces will not be impacted and function will continue.
+However, the individual bindings will have a dependency on its associated interface, and implicitly on the bridge domain it is derived from.
+Even if one or more interfaces are missing, or in the process of being deleted, the bridge domain and its remaining interfaces will not be impacted and function will continue.

 The control-flow diagram shows that the bridge domain is created even if an interface is configured later.
 The binding remains in the `PENDING` state until the interface is configured.